nuqtalab/feedoff-for-youtube/README.md

 ## 🧩 Single Purpose

 FeedOff for YouTube has a single, narrow purpose:

-**to reduce distractions on YouTube by hiding non-essential UI elements and recommendations.**
+**To reduce distractions on YouTube by hiding non-essential UI elements and recommendations.**

 ---